KWARC/GLIF/README.md

 Remarks for Windows Users
 -------------------------

-The `glf_kernel` has been succesfully installed on Windows as well.
+The `glif_kernel` has been succesfully installed on Windows as well.
 There are two ways you can go about it, and it is not clear which one is better/easier/more likely to work:

 #### Using the Windows Subsystem for Linux (WSL)